 All told: I was pleased to discover that Wright and I had a lot more in common than I expected.
 For instance, we agreed that Paul was the author of Ephesians, that Galatians was Paul’s first epistle (i.e., the South Galatian theory), and other views that are in the minority among New Testament scholars today.
 We talked about the eternal purpose, the work of C.H.
 Dodd, the role of the Old Testament narrative on the New Testament story, etc.

 In getting to know Tom (N.T.)
-Wright, and in reading much of his work, he has become my favorite contemporary New Testament scholar.
+Wright, and in reading much of his work, he has become one of my favorite contemporary New Testament scholars (just after Craig Keener).
 You can find many of my favorite titles by Bruce and Wright in my Best 100 Christian Books Ever Written and my Best 100 Academic Christian Books & Commentaries pages.

 Unfortunately, I never had the pleasure of meeting F.F.
 Bruce.
 But I am happy to have met and befriended Tom Wright.

 With that as a background, what follows is my interview with N.T.
-Wright with a special focus on his recent book, Simply Jesus.
+Wright with a special focus on what I consider to be his best book, Simply Jesus.

 What follows is the uncut, unedited, and unrated version of the interview.
 But because of the uniqueness of the interview, I’d encourage you to share it with others by clicking the “share buttons” at the bottom.
 Enjoy!